N-J-Martin/st-andrews-dvsvc/README.md

 Note: CSV output is only viewable once the crawler has finished.
 To see in batches, add `FEED_EXPORT_BATCH_ITEM_COUNT = N` to `dvsvc_crawl/settings.py`, and run with file name of format `%(batch_id)d-filename%(batch_time)s.csv`.

+The web crawler will still try to write to a database (specified by DB_HOST in .env if you would like to connect one), so you may get errors, but a CSV output will still be outputted even so.

 Finally, use